-Other Member States have equally issued_adopted or are issuing_proposing legislation to regulate online platforms' responsibilities as regards illegal content online.
-Increasing fragmentation can represent a risk to the single market for digital services.
+Other Member States have equally adopted or are proposing legislation to regulate online platforms' responsibilities as regards illegal content online.
+Increasing fragmentation can represent a risk to the single market for digital services and for Europe's prosperity.

-In their notification message and in the replies provided to the Commission's request for further information, the Austrian authorities justify_justified the need for the notified draft to address urgently the dissemination of illegal content online.
-The Commission shares the view of the Austrian authorities on the need to react urgently renet to this increasing concern.
-Precisely for this reason, the Commission is finaliszing the_its Digital Services Act legislative proposal.
-The Commission would welcome the active support of Member States, including Austria, on this legislative project-proposal in order to achieve a fast compromise of the European co-legislators and subsequent entry into force of the new rules, instead of dedicating additional efforts on parallel national initiatives.
-These are likely to add to the existing legal fragmentation in the Single Market and would, in any case, need to be duly adapted to the Digital Services Act once it enters into force.
+In their notification message and in the replies provided to the Commission service's request for supplementary information, the Austrian authorities justified the need for the notified draft to address urgently the dissemination of illegal content online.
+The Commission shares the view of the Austrian authorities on the need to react urgently to this increasing concern.
+Precisely for this reason, the Commission is finalising its Digital Services Act legislative proposal.
+The Commission would welcome the active support of Member States, including Austria, and the focusing of national efforts on a rapid discussion of this legislative proposal, achievement of a fast compromise between the European co-legislators and subsequent entry into force of the new rules, instead of dedicating additional efforts on parallel national initiatives.